Dev-hwang/flutter_foreground_task/README.md

     print('onNotificationButtonPressed >> $id');
   }

-  // Called when the notification itself on the Android platform is dismissed on Android 14 which allow this behaviour.
-  @override
-  void onNotificationDismissed() {
-    print('onNotificationButtonDismissed');
-  }

   // Called when the notification itself on the Android platform is pressed.
   //
   // "android.permission.SYSTEM_ALERT_WINDOW" permission must be granted for
   // this function to be called.
   @override
   void onNotificationPressed() {
-    // Note that the app will only route to "/resume-route" when it is exited so
-    // it will usually be necessary to send a message through the send port to
-    // signal it to restore state when the app is already started.
-    FlutterForegroundTask.launchApp("/resume-route");
-    _sendPort?.send('onNotificationPressed');
+    super.onNotificationPressed();
+    print('onNotificationPressed');
+  }

+  // Called when the notification itself on the Android platform is dismissed on Android 14 which allow this behaviour.
+  @override
+  void onNotificationDismissed() {
+    print('onNotificationDismissed');
   }
 }